 You will need the following documents to send to your chosen school:

-- Student Application Form - This will be a form issued by the school.
+- Student Application Form – This will be a form issued by the school.
 Often there will be a section for applicants to explain why they are interested in coming to Japan.
-The more you can elaborate your answer the better!
+The more you can elaborate on your answer, the better!

-- 8x Identical ID Photos - These must be official passport photos taken within the last 3 months.
-Photos must show a clear, full front view of the applicants face against a plain background.
-Eyes and ears should be clearly visible so glasses and hats should not be worn.
+- 8x Identical ID Photos – These must be official passport photos taken within the last three months.
+Photos must show a clear, full front view of the applicant’s face against a plain background.
+Eyes and ears should be visible, so glasses and hats should not be worn.

-- Passport Photocopy - A copy of the photo/ID and signature pages of your passport is required.
+- Passport Photocopy – A copy of your passport’s photo/ID and signature pages are required.
 If you have visited Japan in the past, you should also copy previous entry and exit stamps.

 - Academic Documents – Your school diploma and official transcripts are required.

-You can submit documents in your own name or, if you don’t have the full amount, a financial guarantor, such as a parent or relative, can submit documents on your behalf to meet the financial requirements.
-The guarantor must submit documents in his/her name that reflect their current financial situation and the guarantor must complete a Letter of Sponsorship (each school will have their own version).
+You can submit documents in your own name, or if you don’t have the total amount, a financial guarantor, such as a parent or relative, can submit documents on your behalf to meet the financial requirements.
+The guarantor must submit documents in their name that reflect their current financial situation, and the guarantor must complete a Letter of Sponsorship (each school will have its version).